How Tall Do You Need To Be To Dunk?

 Being under 6 feet makes it challenging to dunk…

-But it is still possible, for inspiration, you should check out the greatest dunkers under 6 feet to ever play in the NBA.
+But it is still possible; for inspiration, you should check out the greatest dunkers under 6 feet to play in the NBA.

-At this height, you will need to train hard, because you will need some serious hops to get to the rim.
+You must train hard at this height because you will need some serious hops to get to the rim.

-A person at this height will need to jump roughly 30 inches to dunk the basketball…
+A person at this height must jump roughly 30 inches to dunk the basketball…

 While adding those last few inches to dunk, which are the hardest to gain when training your vertical.